Citizens Broadband Radio Service (CBRS)

 Mining, warehousing, manufacturing, and utilities are industry verticals where CBRS is important.
 CBRS via private LTE makes significant inroads, according to Larsen.
 There are distinct market segments for initial CBRS deployments.
-Private LTE networks for secure, mission-critical IoT, voice/data applications that do not require any public access, and enterprises that need a combination of both private LTE and public access connectivity.
-The early adopters of private LTE using the CBRS spectrum will be sports stadiums, hotels, casinos, large public venues, warehouses, and industrial/manufacturing plants, Larsen said.
+Private LTE networks for secure, mission-critical IoT, voice/data applications that do not require any public access and enterprises that need a combination of both private LTE and public access connectivity.
+The early adopters of private LTE using the CBRS spectrum will be mainly large public venues.
+Sports stadiums, hotels, casinos, warehouses, and industrial/manufacturing plants, Larsen said.

 Cable Operators and MVNOs

 As cable operators develop their mobile and wireless strategies, CBRS can help them enhance their existing offerings and open doors to new ones.
 Cable operators are likely to build CBRS-based small cells and supply the back haul.
 Effectively accessing capacity and spectrum that is less expensive than many existing MVNO agreements.
 It’s also likely that operators will build out CBRS infrastructure in areas with high concentrations of users.
 When customers aren’t in reach of that network, they roam to the MVNO network.